Vyvanse is a stimulant medication used to treat ADHD in children, adolescents, and adults

 Generic Name: Lisdexamfetamine dimesylate

-Vyvanse is a once-daily, timed-release stimulant medication primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
+Vyvanse (Generic Name: lisdexamfetamine dimesylate) is a once-daily, timed-release, stimulant ADHD medication primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
 According to the FDA, Vyvanse is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.